vuongducphuong/documentation/content/applications/finance/accounting/bank/transactions.rst

 A **bank statement** is a document provided by a bank or financial institution that lists the transactions that have occurred in a particular bank account over a specified period of time.

-In Odoo Accounting, it is optional to group transactions by their related statement, but depending on your business flow, you may want to record them for control purposes.
+In Leansoft Accounting, it is optional to group transactions by their related statement, but depending on your business flow, you may want to record them for control purposes.

 .. important::